welbornprod/easysettings/README.txt

-Easy Settings
+EasySettings
 =============

-Easy Settings allows you to easily save and retrieve simple application settings.
+EasySettings allows you to easily save and retrieve simple application settings.
 Handles non-string types like boolean, integer, long, list, as well as normal string settings.
 No sections needed, just set(), get(), and save().

 Bug Fixes
 =========

+Version 1.8.7:

+Code has been refactored a little, package layout has changed.

+Instead of `from easysettings.easysettings import easysettings`, you can now just do `from easysettings import EasySettings`.
+The main class has been given a proper class name.

+Version 1.8.6:

 Fixed small error in setsave() where setsave('opt', False) caused errors.